Automatic design of Hamiltonians: Method

 \subsection{Optimisation algorithm}

-In this work we use non-linear conjugate gradient descent~\cite{CGFletcherReeves1964,Shanno1978ConjGradMeth,ConjGradAndNonConvexBook1984} algorithm (CGD) to solve the optimisation problem set up above.
-Other optimisation schemes may be used as appropriate for the particular application.
+We use the non-linear conjugate gradient descent~\cite{CGFletcherReeves1964,ConjGradAndNonConvexBook1984} algorithm (CGD) with restarts~\footnote{we are willing to provide the implementation code upon request} which can be substituted with other optimisation schemes as appropriate for the application.

-Conjugate gradient descent is an iterative first order method where the iterations start with an initial guess for the solution $\{\gamma^0_m\}$.
-In the absence of any prior information such a guess can be generated randomly.
+Conjugate gradient descent is an iterative first order method where the iterations start with an initial guess for the solution $\{\gamma^0_m\}$, which can be generated randomly.
 Next, the gradient of the loss function w.r.t. all of the $\{\gamma_m\}$ is calculated.
 Where possible the partial derivatives of the loss function should be calculated analytically.
-If that is not possible the gradient can be estimated numerically by evaluating the loss function at a small displacement from the initial point $\{\gamma^0_m\}$.
-In the worst (latter) case the computational effort of this step grows linearly with the dimension of the parameter space $M$.
+The gradient can also be estimated numerically by evaluating the loss function at a small displacement from the initial point $\{\gamma^0_m\}$.
+More explicitly, we may approximate the $m$'s component of the gradient by the finite difference $\frac{LF(\vec{\gamma^0}) - LF(\vec{\gamma}^0 + \hat{i}_m \delta) }{ \delta}$, where $\hat{i}_m$ is the unit vector in the $m$s direction and $\delta$ is an increment, small enough to provide a good approximation for the derivative but large enough to avoid the numerical precision problems.
+In the worst (latter) case the computational effort grows linearly with the dimension of the parameter space $M$.
+In the applications discussed in this work the gradient was approximated using the above finite difference and $\delta$ was chosen to be $2*10^{-8}$.

 Once the gradient direction is calculated a step is made in the opposite direction.
-The size of the step is chosen s.t. it minimises the loss function the most, which we implement using golden section line search~\cite{goldenSectionLineSearch}.
+The size of the step is chosen s.t. it minimises the loss function the most, which we implement using golden section line search~\cite{goldenSectionLineSearch} combined with evaluating the loss function on four additional points along the gradient.
+The points are chosen to lie a distance [$10^{-9}$ $10^{-7}$ $10^{-5}$ 0.1 0.99]$a$, with $a$ the distance between the current point in the parameter space and the boundary of the reasonable region to be considered.
+This "non-linearity" is intended to allow the updates to cut through possible local bumps on the way to the global minimum.
 Further updates move in the "conjugate" direction which admixes the history of previous updates to the direction of the current gradient (see Sec.~\ref{sec:wk} for an illustration).
-In most of this work we use the Hestenes-Stiefel~\cite{CGHestenesStiefel1952} formula for calculating the conjugate direction whereas Polak-Ribeire scheme~\cite{polakRibeireScheme1969} was used in Section~\ref{sec:wk}.
-We reset the step direction to pure steepest descent every $M$ steps.